Student-centered learning theory: What the research says

 - Decision-making involves the input of stakeholders throughout the school environment—from family members and educators to administrators, staff members, and beyond.

 The schools in this study primarily served students of color, and they often had high populations of English-language learners and students from low-income backgrounds.

 What did the case studies reveal?
 The high schools in this study outperformed peer institutions in terms of graduation rates, student assessments, and college persistence.

 The authors also noted that additional academic support may be necessary when implementing successful student-centered learning models for learners who face higher barriers on the path toward success.
-Tutoring programs can play an important role here.
+Tutoring programs and supplemental online learning support can play an important role here.